 Removal and Exclusion

 Our team began with the removal of the kits.
-These little guys were put in a heated box lined with blankets which was then placed outside the house and close enough for the mom to find them.
+These little guys were put in a heated box lined with blankets which were then placed outside the house and close enough for the mom to find them.
 Once mom finds her kits, she will move them to a new den and continue raising them.

 To secure all other roof vents and plumbing vents, we installed strong and durable covers made from PVC-coated galvanized steel mesh.
 This will ensure the raccoons will not have access to these vulnerable structures and penetrate through the roof.